nismod/git-novice/_includes/slides/08-collab.md

 With GitHub, it is possible to comment the diff of a commit.
 Over the line of code to comment, a blue comment icon appears to open a comment window.

-The Collaborator posts its comments and suggestions using GitHub interface.
+The Collaborator posts their comments and suggestions using the GitHub interface.

 ---

 ## Discuss: Version History, Backup, and Version Control

 Some backup software can keep a history of the versions of your files.
 They also allows you to recover specific versions.

 How is this functionality different from version control?

 What are some of the benifits of using version control, Git and Github?

+---

+## Summary

+- `git clone` copies a remote repository to create a local repository with a remote called `origin` automatically set up.